Many airline flights nearly empty as virus undercuts travel

 Even with sharply reduced schedules, airlines are consolidating some of the remaining flights because passengers aren’t showing up.

 An official of one major U.S. airline, who asked that they and their airline not be identified, ticked off more than a dozen flights that departed on Tuesday morning with fewer than 10 passengers on board.
-In a few cases, the passengers were outnumbered by pilots and flight attendants.
+In a few cases, pilots and flight attendants outnumbered passengers.

-“There are no passengers,” said the official, noting that the average flight was just over 20% full and that figure is expected to drop into the teens by the weekend.
+The official said the average flight was just over 20% full and that figure is expected to drop into the teens by the weekend.

-On Monday, the Transportation Security Administration said it screened 331,000 people at airport checkpoints.
-On the corresponding Monday a year ago, officers screened more than 2.4 million people — an 86% drop.
+The Transportation Security Administration said it screened 331,000 people at airport checkpoints on Monday, an 86% decline from the corresponding Monday a year ago, more than 2.4 million people poured through checkpoints.

 Major airlines are drafting plans in case they must shut down domestic flights because of a lack of air traffic controllers or airport screeners.